Sheriffs and Police Chiefs Eligibility

 Standardized Accountability, Certification, and Background Checks:

-The bill clarifies that the same accountability, certification, and background check standards for all other peace officers apply to all sheriffs, police chiefs, and marshals.
+The bill clarifies that the same accountability standards for all peace officers apply to all sheriffs, police chiefs, and marshals.

 Consequences for Decertification